glytchtech/glytchtech.github.io/_posts/2017-10-1-Puerto-Rico-Logistics.md

+---
+published: false
+---

 <p> It's pretty clear that the response to Huricane Maria devestating Puerto Rico has been...inadequate.
 Had there been proper political foresight, a disaster response plan would've been drafted up and approved in advance, and a much more adequate response carried out. </p>

 <p> Rather than point fingers, I figured the best way to handle a bad idea, is propose a good idea.
 Not that this is likely to be heard by
 anyone who can do anything about it, but here it is anyway: Logistics is the issue, and logistics is all about efficiency...and if I know one thing about the government, its not known for its efficiency and swift action.
 When I ask you what's the first thing to come to mind when I say "Gets packages to where they need to go, quickly and safely" who comes to mind?
 USPS?
 Some other shipping companies?
 Amazon themselves even?All of the above have a pretty decent reputation for getting things where they need to go in a matter of days, rather than weeks, no matter what comes up.
 Now of course, getting planes into Puerto Rico is a bit difficult, and that's where the below plan comes in to play: </p>

 - Get initial National Guard in first with C130s.
 They can land pretty much anywhere.
 - Survey and chose runways and airports which can service larger civilian aircraft.
 Chose ones which can quickly be made servicable
 - Get them operational.
 Clear debris, use cargo planes to fly in stair trucks, forklifts, and anything else needed to load and unload people and cargo
 - Once a flight plan is in place, and you have regular supply flights coming in, and evacuation/medical flights going out:
 - Refocus National Guard onto clearing roads in and around the airports, and main highways/intersections/etc.
 - Setup supply distribution off of major intersections, and use any available vehicles and volunteers to haul and dsitribute suppliesa at those points.